Three Things I Don't Do Anymore When I Get Anxiety

 In reality, success in treating processes of anxiety lies in a multidisciplinary approach.
 Relaxation is very therapeutic, as well as support from loved ones, exercise, and a balanced diet.

 Below we’ll look at how to face this reality in the best way.
-We’ll talk about things I don’t do anymore when I get anxiety.
+We’ll talk about things I don’t do anymore when I get anxious.
 Let’s treat our anxiety and send it packing for good.

 1. When something worries me I’ve learned to not run away